MarieMartin33/Genomic-CDM/omop-gcdm.md

-  integer care_site_id  FK "NOT NULL, A foreign key to the site of primary care in the care_site table, where the details of the care site are stored" varchar(255) genomic_test_name "NULL, Information about the name of platform using sequencing assigned by institution" varchar(50) genomic_test_version "NULL, Information about the name of platform using sequencing maintained by institution" varchar(50) reference_genome "NULL, Information about the Reference genome used to sequencing analysis" varchar(50) sequencing_device "NULL, Sequencer machine information" varchar(50) library_preparation "NULL, Information about the preparation method for the sequencing library" varchar(50) target_capture "NULL, Information about the capture method of examined and targeted region" varchar(50) read_type "NULL, Information about the method of sequence reading" integer read_length "NULL, Information about the length of read" varchar(255) quality_control_tools "NULL, Information about the tool used to control quality" integer total_reads "NULL, Total count of reads involved in assembly"
+  integer care_site_id  FK "NOT NULL, A foreign key to the site of primary care in the care_site table, where the details of the care site are stored" varchar(255) genomic_test_name "NULL, Information about the name of platform using sequencing assigned by institution" varchar(50) genomic_test_version "NULL, Information about the name of platform using sequencing maintained by institution" integer reference_genome_concept_id "NULL, Information about the Reference genome used to sequencing analysis, ex.
+GRCh38" varchar(50) sequencing_device "NULL, Sequencer machine information" varchar(50) library_preparation "NULL, Information about the preparation method for the sequencing library" varchar(50) target_capture "NULL, Information about the capture method of examined and targeted region" integer read_type_concept_id "NULL, Information about the method of sequence reading, ex.
+Paired-end" integer read_length "NULL, Information about the length of read" varchar(255) quality_control_tools "NULL, Information about the tool used to control quality" integer total_reads "NULL, Total count of reads involved in assembly"